lpryszcz/htseq/doc/tutorials/tss.rst

 Using indexed BAM files
 -----------------------

-We do not need the coverage everythere.
+We do not need the coverage everywhere.
 We only need it close to the TSSs.
 We can sort our BAM file by position (``samtools sort``) and index it (``samtools index``) and then use random access, as HTSeq exposes this functionality of SAMtools.